mintyfresh/dquery/README.md

 Limitations
 -----------

 Because of how traits are setup in D, dquery can't operate on private or protected types, fields, or functions.
-Querying a type will only produce its public members.
+Inaccessible members only provide limited information.

 License
 -------